emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has watchlists, continue watching and history. ✔️
 1. Site has no sorting or content discoverability options. ❌
 1. Site does not have 4K content. ❌
+1. Site looks good + works well on mobile. ✔️

 ***
-## PrimeWire
+## M4uFree
-### Score: 12/22
+### Score: 14/24
-1. Uses file hosts some of which are very consistent. ✔️
+1. Streams load very fast. ✔️
-1. Mix of 720p/1080p, and quality cannot be changed. ⚠️
+1. Has 1080p and can be lowered on most servers. ✔️
-1. Very good for both new and old content. ✔️
+1. Good for both new and old content. ✔️
-1. Generally 10+ sources for most content, but does not auto-switch if ones fails. ⚠️
+1. Has 4 sources and main generally works. ✔️
 1. Site does not have episode auto-next. ❌
-1. UI is alright but has room for improvement. ⚠️
+1. UI feels dated, lots of room for improvement. ❌
-1. Doesn't have subtitles for most content. ❌
+1. Site is lacking subtitle features. ❌
 1. It has movies, shows and anime. ✔️
-1. Site has a library feature. ✔️
+1. Has watchlists when you signup. ✔️
 1. Site has some sorting options, but more content discoverability options would be nice. ⚠️
 1. Site does not have 4K content. ❌
+1. Site works well, but doesn't look too great on mobile. ⚠️

 ***
+## Wovie
+### Score: 14/24
+1. Streams load very fast. ✔️
+1. Content is 1080p and can be changed lower. ✔️
+1. Finds streams quickly, including older content. ✔️
+1. They have 11 sources but do not auto-switch if one fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. Sites UI is good, feels modern, displays results as you search. ✔️
+1. Allows adding + searching your own subtitles. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site does not have watchlists, continue watching or history. ❌
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site does not have 4K content. ❌
+1. Site works well, but doesn't look too great on mobile. ⚠️

+***
+## GallaTube
+### 14/24
+1. Streams load very fast. ✔️
+1. The content is 1080p+ and allows switching to lower quality. ✔️
+1. Finds popular things with no issue, including older content. ✔️
+1. Has 16 servers, but does not auto-switch if ones fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. Site UI is nice, feels modern, has lots of themes. ✔️
+1. Has built in subs for most content. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site does not have watchlists, continue watching or history. ❌
+1. Has a random button, but is otherwise lacking in terms of content discoverability and sorting. ❌
+1. Site does not have 4K content. ❌
+1. Site works well, but doesn't look too great on mobile. ⚠️

+***
+## EnjoyTown
+### Score: 14/24
+1. Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
+1. Good for both new and old content. ✔️
+1. Has 8 servers but does not auto-switch if one fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. Sites UI is good, feels very modern. ✔️
+1. Site has subtitles for most content. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site does not have watchlists, continue watching or history. ❌
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site does not have 4K content. ❌
+1. Site works well, but doesn't look too great on mobile. ⚠️

+***
 ## Cinebook
-### Score: 12/22
+### Score: 14/24
 1. Streams load very fast, but site is slow. ⚠️
 1. Content is 1080p, and can be lowered. ✔️
 1. Finds streams consistently for both new and old content. ✔️